Eating the right foods can prevent injuries. Nutrition can also help you recover.

 Get their advice from the wrong sources

-Other athletes, coaches, parents, internet sources, nutritionist, or anyone can give nutrition advice, but this does not mean it's good advice.
+Other athletes, coaches, parents, internet sources, nutritionist, nutrition coach, or anyone can give nutrition advice, but this does not mean it's good advice.
 Look for someone with the credentials RD or RDN behind their name.